mendix/docs/content/en/docs/quickstarts/part2.md

     {{< figure src="/attachments/quickstarts/part2/config-take-pic.png" width="450px" alt="Configure take picture">}}

-### NEW PAGE

-Finally you need to create a page where the end-user can view and edit their new picture:

-1. Add a **Show page** action to the nanoflow.
+5. Finally you need to create a page where the end-user can view and edit their new picture.v Add a **Show page** action to the nanoflow.
-2. Open the action's properties:
+6. Open the action's properties:
     1. Set the **Object to pass** to be **$NewPicture entity**.
     1. Click **Page** > **Select** and create a new page.
     1. Set the **Page name** to be *Picture_NewEdit_Native* at the top of the screen.
     1. Change the profile type to **Native mobile**.
     1. Select the **Edit with Data View** template.

-You should see the new page:
+You should now see the new page:

 {{< figure src="/attachments/quickstarts/part2/native-pic-page.png" width="450px" alt="New page">}}

-### VALIDATION
+### 4.2 Adding Validation

 Your app needs to validate that the end-user enters the title and description.
 Instead of validating that data in a nanoflow, you can configure validation on the text boxes: